juanelas/supertuxkart-docker/README.md

 ## What is SuperTuxKart?

 [SuperTuxKart (STK)](https://supertuxkart.net) is a free and open-source kart racing game, distributed under the terms of the GNU General Public License, version 3.
 It features mascots of various open-source projects.
 SuperTuxKart is cross-platform, running on Linux, macOS, Windows, and Android systems.
-Version 1.1 was officially released on January 5, 2022.

 SuperTuxKart started as a fork of TuxKart, originally developed by Steve and Oliver Baker in 2000.
 When TuxKart's development ended around March 2004, a fork as SuperTuxKart was conducted by other developers in 2006.
 SuperTuxKart is under active development by the game's community.